The Financialization of Housing: Multi-Family Rentals in Edmonton

 How Financialized is Edmonton’s Primary Rental Market?

-Based on the work of the AHSL, we found that 37,220 primary rental or multi-family suites in Edmonton were financialized – out of the total rental universe of 78,301 (CMHC).
+Based on the work of the AHSL, we found that 37,304 primary rental or multi-family suites in Edmonton were financialized – out of the total rental universe of 78,301 (CMHC).
+Therefore, the AHSL estimates at least 48% of all purpose built rental suites are owned by financialized landlords.
+Which could be up to more than double the estimated national average! (p.iii):

 CMHC’s Housing Market Information Portal is a great resource for housing data by location i.e. Edmonton CMA, Edmonton CY (City)